The 13 Best Restaurant Websites You Can Learn From

 4. Use social proof to build trust and credibility

-- Manage reviews efficiently: Use a system to automatically send positive reviews to public platforms and route negative ones for direct resolution.
+- Manage them smartly: Send positive reviews to public platforms and route negative ones for quick resolution.

 5. Drive sales with mouthwatering food photography

-Our recent restaurant website design survey found that U.S. restaurant guests almost always (43%) or usually (41%) look at photos of menu items before deciding to order.
+Our restaurant website design survey found that 61% of guests say photos of your menu items are among the most important features your website can offer.
+In fact, restaurant guests almost always (43%) or usually (41%) look at photos of menu items before deciding to order.
 Making high-quality visuals crucial for capturing attention and enticing customers to try your food.

 Here's why you should invest in mouthwatering menu photos: